sysrepo/sysrepo/README.md

 ```

 Note, that it may be necessary to call `ldconfig(8)` after library installation and if the
-library was installed into a non-standard path, the path to libyang must be specified to the
+library was installed into a non-standard path, the path to it must be specified to the
 linker.
 To help with setting all the compiler's options, there is `sysrepo.pc` file for
 `pkg-config(1)` available in the source tree.
 The file is installed with the library.